 Following his many years as a computer engineer with IBM, Jim graduated from the New Zealand School of Occupational Therapy in 1986.
 After two clinical jobs overseas in Australia and Canada he returned to New Zealand in 1992 to help establish the TalkLink service in Auckland.
-As senior engineer he re-located to Wellington in 2000 to help establish this second branch of TalkLink.
+As senior clinician he re-located to Wellington in 2000 to help establish this second branch of TalkLink.

 He is passionate about his role in assisting client’s to become contributing members of society by enabling them to communicate.
 His present role as Assistive Technology Consultant allows him to support the branch aspiration of becoming a Centre of Excellence.